-COSTI receives funding from the Ministry of Citizenship and Immigration through the following programs: Innovative Programming, International Student Connect, Newcomer Settlement Program, Ontario's Refugee Resettlement Plan, and Orientation to Ontario.
-The Ministry of Citizenship and Immigration provides services to help integrate newcomers and refugees, supports not-for-profit community organizations and promotes greater social inclusion, community engagement and recognition among all Ontarians.
+COSTI receives funding from the Ministry through the following programs: Innovative Programming, International Student Connect, Newcomer Settlement Program, Settlement and Integration Services for Refugees and Vulnerable Newcomers, and Orientation to Ontario.
+The Ministry provides services to help integrate newcomers and refugees, supports not-for-profit community organizations and promotes greater social inclusion, community engagement and recognition among all Ontarians.
 International Student Connect The International Student Connect Program initiated by the Ontario Ministry of Citizenship and Immigration to support international students wishing to settle in Ontario, represents an innovative collaboration between settlement service providers and post secondary institutions.
 The program offers information sessions, workshops and resources on a variety of settlement topics.
 The workshops and sessions address issues such as features of life in Ontario, accessing local services, consumer awareness, housing and health care.
 The program is led by COSTI, in partnership with 16 settlement agencies and 18 colleges and universities in 12 Ontario communities: Barrie, Bradford, Chatham, Hamilton, Mississauga, Niagara Region, Orillia, Ottawa, Sarnia, Sault Ste.
 Marie, Thunder Bay, Toronto, and Windsor.

 Newcomer Settlement Program